School Counselor Salary and Career Outlook

 Elementary School Counselors

-Elementary school counselors are responsible for assisting younger students and their families through the beginnings of the educational journey.
-As such, elementary counselors help to bolster school readiness skills and provide support for the academic, social and emotional development that will serve as the foundation for a child’s educational career.
+Elementary school counselors are responsible for assisting younger students and their families as they begin their educational journey.
+As such, elementary counselors help bolster school-readiness skills and support academic, social, and emotional development that will serve as the foundation for a child’s educational career.

-Elementary counselors also play an important role in identifying learning and behavioral issues so that early interventions can be developed and implemented.
-By working with teachers, students, families and other relevant stakeholders, elementary counselors can help ensure a student is able to maximize their ability to learn and thrive.
+Elementary counselors also play an important role in identifying learning and behavioral issues, enabling early interventions to be developed and implemented.
+By working with teachers, students, families, and other relevant stakeholders, elementary counselors can help ensure a student is able to maximize their ability to learn and thrive.

 Middle School Counselors

-Middle school counselors support students through the often-challenging transition from childhood into the teenage years.
+Middle school counselors support students through the often challenging transition from childhood to the teenage years.
 The social and emotional trials of puberty can be difficult for students and their families.
-A counselor can serve as a key ally for navigating the inevitable tensions, questions, pressures and issues that arise as students mature.
+A counselor can serve as a key ally for navigating the inevitable tensions, questions, pressures, and issues that arise as students mature.

 The junior high years are also a significant academic transition.
 Middle school counselors are called upon by students, parents and teachers to help foster the time-management and study skills that students will need to be successful in high school and beyond.

-Similar to elementary counselors, there is also a need for counselors to weigh in on the identification of and interventions for academic and behavioral issues so they can be addressed prior to entering high school.
+As with elementary counselors, there is also a need for counselors to weigh in on the identification and interventions for academic and behavioral issues, so they can be addressed before entering high school.

 High School Counselors

-High school counselors have their own set of unique responsibilities.
+High school counselors have unique responsibilities.
 In the secondary years, students are preparing for college admissions, careers and adulthood; counselors help facilitate these transitions by helping with course selection, college and job applications, high-stakes test preparation and interview skills.

 Additionally, high school counselors are more likely than their elementary and middle school counterparts to be called upon to help students and families through serious struggles involving peer pressure, risk behaviors, drugs, alcohol, sex and self-harm.